openhive-network/haf/src/hive_fork_manager/Readme.md

 In summary, a non-forking HAF appl is coded in much the same way as a forking app (making it relatively easy to change the app's code to operate in either of these two modes), but a non-forking app only served up information about irreversible blocks.

 ### Sharing tables with other HAF apps
-If an app wants to expose some of its tables for reading by other apps, then it  only needs to grant the SELECT privilege on such tables to hive_apps_group.
+If an app wants to expose some of its tables for reading by other apps, then it  only needs to grant the SELECT privilege on such tables to hive_applications_group.
 ```
 GRANT SELECT ON my_table TO hive_applications_group;
 ```